kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0249 Preservation of air carrier records.md

 \(a\) Any record may be transferred to nonerasable microfilm (including microfiche, computer output microfilm, and aperture cards) at any time.
 Records so maintained on microfilm shall satisfy the minimum requirements listed in paragraphs (b) through (f) of this section.

-\(b\) The microfilm shall be of a quality that can be easily read and that can be reproduced in paper similar in size to an original without loss of clarity or detail during the periods the records are required to be retained in §§249.20 and 249.21.
+\(b\) The microfilm shall be of a quality that can be easily read and that can be reproduced in paper similar in size to an original without loss of clarity or detail during the periods the records are required to be retained in §[[Volume 4/A Economic regulations/0249 Preservation of air carrier records.md#§249.20   Preservation of records by certificated air carriers.|§249.20]] and 249.21.

 \(c\) Microfilm records shall be indexed and retained in such a manner as will render them readily accessible, and the company shall have facilities available to locate, identify and read the microfilm and reproduce in paper form.
 Authorized representatives of the DOT shall be given immediate access to these facilities upon request.